Antisocial Behaviour and Hate Incident Policy

 Stage 2 – Case Investigation.

-- Evidence gathering
+Evidence gathering

-The ASB Officer will endeavour to gather evidence in a number of ways to support the case.
+The Officer will endeavour to gather evidence in a number of ways to support the case.
 This will include:

-- Interviewing victims/witnesses & perpetrators
+- Interviewing victims/witnesses and perpetrators

 - Taking statements